 Manus is the final boss in Dark Souls’ Artorias of the Abyss DLC.
 Found deep within the Chasm of the Abyss, this ancient creature was once human (some Souls theorists believe he’s the Furtive Pygmy, an important figure in the game’s dense lore).
 But after the citizens of a town called Oolacile wake him, he becomes enraged and demonic in appearance, obsessed with finding his precious broken pendant.
 Like many Dark Souls bosses, Manus is fast and brutal.
 His physical attacks can remove more than half your health if they’re not blocked or dodged, and his dark magic can be difficult to avoid as well.
 There are two ways to make this fight a little easier.
 If you save the Great Grey Wolf, Sif, in the area before Manus’s room, you can summon him to help you during the fight.
 Also, the Silver Pendant, found in a hidden room in Oolacile Township, can deflect Manus’s magic.

 The Enchantress, the boss fight that all of Shovel Knight has been leading up to, uses one of the most annoying video-game tricks in the book: disappearing platforms.
-Dashing around the screen at random angles, she can take out half of the player’s real estate if they’re not being careful.
+Dashing around the screen at random angles, she can take out half of your real estate if you’re not being careful.
 On top of that, the shovel jump technique that you’ve spent most of the game perfecting can also cause the ground to crumble, meaning that one wrong move — which the game has been training you to use — can send you plummeting to your doom.
 Luckily, the second half of the Enchantress fight is far less difficult, thanks to the reappearance of a certain ally.
-It’s almost like the developers knew how tough the first part was.

 While Ori and the Blind Forest doesn’t have bosses in the most traditional sense, each section of the forest must be defeated by surpassing a facet of nature.
 The Ginso Tree contains the element of water, and the tree takes on the quality of a larger-than-life boss.
 The Ginso Tree is an extremely difficult uphill battle (literally) as you flee from the rushing water that threatens to drown you at any moment (while also dodging environmental hazards and lesser baddies).
 But the Ginso Tree escape battle doesn’t have any checkpoints.
 If you touch the water, you die and you have to restart, no matter how much progress you made in the nearly five minutes it takes to safely escape, making this one of the most difficult escape races in video games.

-An ice spirit waiting for you in the frozen wastes of Nioh, Yuki-Onna was a relentless boss with a ton of attacks and no major weaknesses.
-The only way to beat her was to fight repeatedly and get a sense of which attacks were coming when, how devastating they’d be, and how you might deftly avoid them.
-Nioh takes a page from Dark Souls–like games, with devastatingly tough boss battles, and as more and more developers try their hand at similar games, fights like Yuki-Onna continue to iterate on the ideas that are driving the whole genre forward.
-Yuki-Onna has the position of being one of those fights that makes you want to throw a controller and then scream at the top of your lungs when you finally emerge victorious.
+An ice spirit waiting for you in the frozen wastes of Nioh, Yuki-Onna is a relentless boss with a ton of attacks and no major weaknesses.
+The only way to beat her is to fight repeatedly and get a sense of which attacks are coming when, how devastating they’ll be, and how you might deftly avoid them.
+Nioh’s devastatingly tough boss battles place it squarely in the soulslike genre, and as more and more developers try their hand at similar games, fights like Yuki-Onna continue to iterate on the ideas that are driving the whole genre forward.
+Yuki-Onna has the honor of being one of those fights that makes you want to throw a controller and then scream at the top of your lungs when you finally emerge victorious.

 The Liquid Snake fight, unlike the rest of Metal Gear Solid’s menagerie, is hard simply for the sake of being hard.
 After defeating the bipedal nuclear weapon known as Metal Gear Rex, you then have to fight its pilot, using stodgy PlayStation 1 controls to perform close-quarters combat as a timer blinks down.
 So close to the end of the game, a game meant for stealth sticks you with a fist fight and a timer that feels unforgiving.